Upgrade MinIO AIStor on Linux

 Upgrade your

-binary to match or closely follow the server release.
-You can use themc update
+mcbinary to match or closely follow the server release.
+You can use themc updatecommand to update the binary to the latest stable release:mc update

-Upgrade AIStor through binary replacement
+Upgrade MinIO AIStor through binary replacement

-server binary on each of the host nodes in the deployment.
+You can download and manually replace the minio server binary on each of the host nodes in the cluster.

-You must then restart all nodes simultaneously, such as by using mc admin service restart
+You must then restart all nodes simultaneously, such as by using mc admin service restart.

 -

-Download the AIStor binary
+Download the MinIO AIStor binary

-binary at that path.
+/usr/local/bin.
+The command overwrites the existingminiobinary at that path.
 Use the command appropriate for your host system CPU architecture.AMD64

-curl --retry 10 --progress-bar -L https://dl.min.io/aistor/minio/release/linux-amd64/minio chmod +x ./minio
+curl --retry 10 --progress-bar -L https://dl.min.io/aistor/minio/release/linux-amd64/minio chmod +x ./minioARM64

-curl --retry 10 --progress-bar -L https://dl.min.io/aistor/minio/release/linux-arm64/minio chmod +x ./minio
+curl --retry 10 --progress-bar -L https://dl.min.io/aistor/minio/release/linux-arm64/minio chmod +x ./minio -

 Replace the older binary